SanyamGarg12/Codeforces-CLI/README.md

 |-- LICENSE                # GNU GPL License
 |-- Makefile               # Makefile for installation
 |-- README.md              # Readme of the project
 |-- requirements.txt       # File containing the names and versions of all the packages involved.
-(TIP: you can just do "pip install requirements.txt"
+(TIP: you can just do "pip install -r requirements.txt"
 ```

 ## Getting Started: